Nu Finish Car Polish

 I can tell you from first hand experience that Nu Finish is a good product and delivers on expectations (at least some of the expectations).
 I have also read many positive reviews that back this up.

-And the simple answer is that if you want to keep things super simple, you needn't look any further than Nu Finish car polish as an answer to protecting and enhancing your cars paint finish. (this is assuming that you are already a Nu Finish car polish fan and aren't bothered by the unsubstantiated claims made by this product)
+And the simple answer is that if you want to keep things super simple, you needn't look any further than Nu Finish car polish as an answer to protecting and enhancing your cars paint finish.

 Getting Professional Results